 The away fans took the early initiative, pre kick-off, with loud chanting and choreographed flag-waving.
 In stark contrast, WSV were almost silent.
 Then, very strangely, both sets of supporters went rather quiet, once the match had gotten underway.
 A Guardian Sportblog post by the always enlightening Raphael Honigstein, which I read shortly after my return to the UK, shed light on this (and helped explain the flyers that we were handed, upon paying our EUR 15.00 each to enter the impressive – and reasonably full - main stand).
 More on Honigstein’s article later...

-My Dad and I had spent the early hours of the night before drinking Altbier at the bar, and listening to Die Toten Hosen (mainly) on the jukebox, in the FC St. Pauli pub (bizarre, I know) close to our hotel.
+My Dad and I had spent the small hours of the previous night drinking Altbier at the bar, and listening to Die Toten Hosen (mainly) on the jukebox, in the FC St. Pauli pub (bizarre, I know) close to our hotel.
 As such, both of us were suffering greatly and, rather shamefully, gave beers at the football a miss (the sausages were excellent, though).
 I was genuinely struggling to keep my eyes open during half-time.
-Thankfully, the game exploded (almost literally) into life during the second period ...both on and off the pitch!
+Thankfully, the game exploded (almost literally) into life during the second period ... both on and off the pitch!

 WSV took a two-goal lead, largely thanks to the contributions of, IMO, the game’s two standout performers; the No 8, captain and clearly influential midfielder Tom Moosmayer had two assists while the hulking, bald-headed No 9 Christian Knappmann would have had two goals, but for a RWE defender diverting the game’s opening strike past his own keeper.
 The WSV supporters behind the goal would replace their rather bizarre and inexplicable (to me, anyway) cardboard banners with flares.
 Certain, non-colour and largely cap- wearing RWE fans would attempt to scale the fences, separating them from the WSV fans in the stand, only to be repelled by brief squirts of a riot police water cannon.